tillvaxse/Getting-and-Cleaning-Data---Week2/README.md

 #### -Mag is replaced by Magnitude
 #### -BodyBody is replaced by Body

 ##5.
-Ccreates a second, independent tidy data set with the average of each variable for each
-activity and each subject
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Results:
 - The tidy data is ready as "dataTidy.txt" in Work Directory.